Vision Zero SF

 When the City and County of San Francisco adopted Vision Zero as a policy in 2014, it committed to building better and safer streets, educating the public on traffic safety, enforcing traffic laws, and adopting policy changes that save lives.
 The goal is to create a culture that prioritizes traffic safety and to ensure that mistakes on our roadways do not result in serious injuries or death.
 The result of this collaborative, citywide effort will be safer, more livable streets as the city works to eliminate traffic fatalities by 2024.

 The City issued its second Vision Zero Two-Year Action Strategy in March 2017, outlining the initiatives city departments will take to advance Vision Zero through safe streets, safe people, and safe vehicles.
-The City's first Vision Zero Two-Year Action Strategy, which started in 2015 and includes goals in engineering, enforcement, education, evaluation, and policy.
+The City's first Vision Zero Two-Year Action Strategy, which was issued in February 2015 and included goals in engineering, enforcement, education, evaluation, and policy.
 Within that Action Strategy, 24 capital projects were identified to be completed by February 2016 and were finished ahead of schedule in November 2015.
-The City has since committed to completing 57 priority project and program milestones over calendar years 2016-17 and is in the process of updating the Two-Year Action Strategy.
+The City has since committed to completing 57 priority project and program milestones over calendar years 2016-17 and will be issuing the second Two-Year Action Strategy in early 2017.
 The timely, accurate and routine reporting and mapping of traffic fatalities is critical in evaluating the progress of Vision Zero for analyzing trends and spatial patterns over time and identifying the work prioritized in the Action Strategy.

 How Performance is Measured